 - Establish the identity and nationality of the stowaway

-- Prepare a statement with all the relevant information with regard to the stowaway for the appropriate Authorities
+- Prepare a statement with all the relevant information about stowaway for the appropriate Authorities

-- DO NOT depart from planned voyage to seek disembarkation of the stowaway to any country unless repatriation has been arranged and permitted, unless there are security and humanitarian reasons, such as injury or illness
+- DO NOT depart from a planned voyage to seek disembarkation of the stowaway to any country unless repatriation has been arranged and permitted, unless there are security and humanitarian reasons, such as injury or illness.

 - Handover stowaway to the appropriate Authorities at the next port of call

-- Ensure health, security, welfare and safety of the stowaway until disembarkation
+- Ensure the health, security, welfare and safety of the stowaway until disembarkation

-- Inform appropriate Authorities with all info about the stowaway at the port of call, port of embarkation and Flag State
+- Inform appropriate Authorities with all info about the stowaway at the port of call and port of embarkation and Flag State

 - Comply with any removal directions made by the Authorities at the port of embarkation

 Any violent behaviour from the side of the stowaway must be considered.
 In this case, the crew’s safety must be taken into account; the crew must take full security precautions in this regard (for example, locking their cabin doors and not partake in unnecessary instigation of the stowaway by staying aloof, apolitical etc.).
 A thorough search of the stowaway must be carried out for any sharp objects or objects that may cause harm.

 In this sense, the search should be strict and not violate the stowaway against their wishes, along the lines of airport authorities!
 The stowaway must be kept at a secure location such as a cabin or store room to reduce the risk of escape, thus inviting more legal headaches in an attempt to jump overboard.
 The more the number of stowaways, the more hectic this is.
 Extra precaution must be taken when approaching the port of call when these stowaways might try to jump overboard, therefore, incurring fines (on the side of the vessel) from the Authorities.